 Here's some Earth Day activities to be held in Singapore:

-21 Apr (Sat): Free Earth Day walk at Pasir Ris Mangrove boardwalk with the Naked Hermit Crabs
+20 Apr (Sat): Free Earth Day Pasir Ris Mangrove boardwalk tour with the Naked Hermit Crabs

 There are fascinating mangroves at Pasir Ris Park!
 Easily explored through the boardwalks and it's open even at night!
 Celebrate Earth Day with the Naked Hermit Crabs, join this evening stroll through an interesting but often overlooked mangrove.

-21 Apr (Sat): Earth Day at Sungei Buloh Wetland Reserve
+20 Apr (Sat): Earth Day Celebrations at Sungei Buloh Wetland Reserve

-An Earth Day special, join Sara, the Botanicosaurus, and her new friend, Rana the Frog in this tour and learn about carbon footprints and the many little but important things that all of us can do to make a difference for our home, Planet Earth!
+Join Sara, the Botanicosaurus, and her new friend, Rana the Frog in this tour and learn about carbon footprints and the many little but important things that all of us can do to make a difference for our home, Planet Earth!
 Young participants will also be introduced to some useful and multi-purpose trees!
-Suitable for children in K1 - P6 levels. $8.50 per child (includes $2.50 “Sara Goes Carbon Footprinting" workbook) and $6 per accompanying adult
+Suitable for children in P3 – P6 levels. $8.50 per child (includes $2.50 “Sara Goes Carbon Footprinting" workbook) and $6 per accompanying adult